metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Special teams has been especially bad for these Packers.
 Just sad execution and coordination leading to a blocked field goal and a blocked punt returned for a touchdown.

+Green Bay has serious issues defensing crafty runners.
+Pass coverage is pretty good, but rushing defense is worrisome.

 ***

 ## Bills @ Chiefs